 A high debt-to-income ratio hinders your ability to obtain new loans and credit.
 Because your existing debt levels are significant, lenders will consider your repayment capacity to be reduced.
 If your DTI ratio is lower, it will be easier to obtain a new loan or apply for a new credit card.

 It has a significant impact on the credit limitations

 Even if you qualify for a new loan or credit facility, the DTI ratio will determine how much you can borrow.
 Lower credit limits will result from a high DTI ratio since lenders may be unsure whether your present income is sufficient to repay bigger amounts of debt.

 A high Debt-to-Income Ratio will make it tough for you to achieve other financial goals

 If you spend more than 80% of your monthly income on debt payments, you may want to work on lowering your debt.
 The more debt you carry, the less net income you have to put towards your emergency fund, retirement plan or other financial goals.
 Remember that lowering your debt-to-limit ratio will give your budget more breathing room and make it easier to qualify for loans with better terms.

-What Are limitations of Debt to Income Ratio
+What Are the limitations of Debt to Income Ratio?